hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/2 - Indexing.md

 Indexing should be based on actual data access patterns.
 Good index design comes from understanding how your application queries the data.

-## Creating a BRIN Index
+## Creating a Block Range Index (BRIN)

+A BRIN index (Block Range Index) is a compact and efficient index type in PostgreSQL, designed for very large tables where values are physically ordered on disk — such as timestamped logs or sequential IDs.

+Unlike B-tree indexes, a BRIN does not store pointers to individual rows.
+Instead, it stores a summary — typically the minimum and maximum values — for each block of rows (e.g., every 128 pages.
+A page is the smallest storage unit in PostgreSQL, fixed at 8KB).

+The following SQL creates a Block Range Index (BRIN) on the salary column of the employees table.

 ````sql
 CREATE INDEX idx_employee_salary ON employees USING BRIN (salary);
 `````

-Creates a Block Range Index (BRIN) on the salary column of the employees table, which is efficient for large datasets.

 ### Full Example for Context and Testing